 On Introductions

-Many of the introductions I’ve read, while competent and informative, are not very seductive.
-They have a thesis and provide context, but they don’t draw the reader in or make her want to read more.
+Most of the introductions I read, while competent and informative, are not very sexy.
+They seem to be following an established recipe rather than pioneering something new.
+They have a thesis and provide context, but they don’t draw the reader in or make them want to read more.
 Think about your audience: will they want to continue reading your essay after completing your introduction?
-If not, how can you make your introduction more alluring, captivating, perhaps even shocking?
-Since you are writing essays on apocalyptic themes, this should not be too difficult.
+Consider how you might make your introduction more intriguing.

-One thing you might experiment with is creating an evocative or arresting image.
-Alternatively, you might tell a brief story or present a striking fact or statistic that will cause the reader concern or anxiety.
+You might experiment with is creating an evocative or arresting image.
+Or use humor.
+You might tell a brief story or present a striking fact or statistic that will cause the reader concern or anxiety.
 You might ask the reader to imagine something—a possible future that waits for us if we fail to do X, Y, or Z, for example.
 If you write an introduction correctly, your readers will have no choice but to continue reading.

 Allow me to illustrate with two ways of beginning the same essay: